zhekai-jiang/zhekai-jiang.github.io/projects/index.md

 * In a team of six, we analyzed requirements, identified features, designed software prototypes, developed functional components in React, and proposed recommendations on implementation and future work for a new software project of La Tablée des Chefs aimed at encouraging teenagers to create and share food recipes, learn about healthy eating, and encourage food sustainability.
 * I contributed to ideation of requirements, features, and prototypes; developed the page displaying information of recipes and a search-by-available-ingredients feature in JavaScript using React; helped compile texts and graphics for documentations on GitHub and BeMyApp; and proposed recommendations for implementation.

+## Exploring Solutions for Spam Filtering

+**Individual Research Paper Assignment in the course [CCOM 206 Communication in Engineering]((https://mcgill.ca/study/2020-2021/courses/ccom-206))**, Jan 2021 – Apr 2021

+* Through a literature survey, studied three methods of spam filtering: Bloom filter, support vector machine, and convolutional neural network.
+Analyzed and compared them in terms of complexity, accuracy, and adaptability.
+Proposed a solution using convolutional neural network, complemented with a Bloom filter as the initial step.

 ## Pocket McGill